adding value at apa

 Past results are not an indication of future performance.
 Investors should discuss their personal investment circumstances with their chosen financial adviser prior to committing to investment in APA.

-Lost time injury frequency rate (LTIFR) is measured as the number of lost time injuries per million hours worked.
-Data from FY14 includes both Employees and Contractors.
-Prior to that, employee only data.
+Total reportable injury frequency rate (TRIFR) is measured as the number of lost time and medically treated injuries sustained per million hours worked.
+Data includes both Employees and Contractors.